Can Hepatitis B Kill You?

 What is Hepatitis B?

 Did you know?
-The word “hepatitis” actually means “inflammation” of the liver.
+The word “hepatitis” comes from Greek and means “inflammation of the liver”.

 The Hepatitis B virus, abbreviated HBV, is transmitted through bodily fluids such as blood, vaginal secretions and semen.
 HBV can be passed to others through direct contact with contaminated blood, unprotected sex, use of contaminated needles, and also can be passed down through childbirth.

 Hepatitis B is known as a “silent epidemic” this is because most people do not experience any symptoms.
 Because of this many people unknowingly spread the virus to others, thus gaining the title “silent epidemic”.

 For those who are infected but don’t experience symptoms, hepatitis B causes damage to the liver which can develop into cirrhosis, liver cancer or serious liver disease.
 So basically, hepatitis B can kill you.

 How is Hepatitis B Transmitted?

 HBV is transmitted through direct contact with an infected person’s bodily fluids.
 This happens through blood-to-blood contact, unprotected sex, unsterile needles or other medical equipment and it can be passed from mother to baby at birth.
 For children, the fluid that oozes from open sores is highly infectious, it is important to keep these cuts covered.
 HBV can be transmitted from sharing different personal items like razors, body jewelry and toothbrushes.
 Keep in mind, Hepatitis B is not transmitted through sneezing, coughing, shaking hands or hugging.

 Your liver is an extremely important organ in the body.
 If the liver fails, your body will too.
 Look at it like this, if your body was a car, your liver would be the engine.
 The liver is responsible for hundreds of vital things such as: